 Another little crafty project I created for this bathroom was my DIY wall pallet sign.

-Lastly, we transformed the terrible black speckled formica to a beautiful faux marble countertop.
+We also transformed the terrible black speckled formica to a beautiful faux marble countertop.

 My “modern farmhouse” bathroom update all started when I stumbled upon a product that would transform this bathroom.